Sammyjo20/saloon-docs/plugins/laravel-integration.md

 | saloon:auth \<Integration Name> \<Authenticator Name>        | Creates a custom authenticator |
 | saloon:oauth-connector \<Integration Name> \<Connector Name> | Creates a new OAuth2 connector |

-You can use the `saloon:list` command to display information about Saloon usage within your application.
+You can use the `saloon:list` command to display information about Saloon usage within your application such as your integrations and what requests, connectors, plugins, responses an authenticators they have.

 ### Laravel HTTP Client Sender